GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

   [source](https://glitch.com/edit/#!/contact-picker?path=demo.js:20:0).
 {% endAside %}

-### Enabling via chrome://flags

-To experiment with the Contact Picker API locally, without an origin trial token, enable the `#enable-experimental-web-platform-features` flag in `chrome://flags`.

 ### Enabling support during the origin trial phase {: #origin-trial }

-Starting in Chrome 77, the Contact Picker API is available as an origin trial on Chrome for Android.
+Since Chrome 77, the Contact Picker API is available as an origin trial on Chrome for Android.
+The origin trial is ending soon, but is still open because we're still taking feedback, even as the feature is enabled by default.

 {% include 'content/origin-trials.njk' %}